Code-Institute-Submissions/EQ_test/README.md

 ---

-## 1.Project Summary
+## 1.Project Background

-I wanted to create more awareness to the importance of Emotional intelligenge.
-A quizz would be, in my eyes, a good way to create engagement with the user.
-This site offers a brief introduction to what it is EQ and offers a quiz to create awareness on current EQ.
-EQ test is a test to your Emotional Intelligence.
-Emotional Intelligence is as relevant or more than IQ for a successful, happy life.
-This test is based on Daniel Goleman work about brain and behavioral sciences.
-The test had been replicated from Paulo Vieira books as he uses it to access the EQ before and after the subject of his books and course materials.
+This project is thought with the user in mind.
+A user that is looking to improve one's life.
+Current education system favours IQ and promotes the idea that having a successful academic life will lead to a successful career.
+Although partially true, it is not the whole reality.
+Success in a career and in life is achieved through learning, implementing and relating with the social environment while growing as a person.
+EQ brings light to the need to be aware and manage owns emotions and interact with others.
+Many time associated with softskills, a buzzword in the jobs and recruitment setting.

 ---

 ## 2.UX

 ### 2.1.Strategy
+The user wants to know how to improve one's life.
+Becomes curious on how to develop EQ though taking the eq quiz.
+The user is a single person, not a business, hence clear message with appealing images are important.

+This test is based on Daniel Goleman work about brain and behavioral sciences.
+The test had been replicated from Paulo Vieira books as he uses it to access the EQ before and after the subject of his books and course materials.

 #### color theme